DataIntellectTech/TorQ/docs/dataaccess.md

 defaultrollover:{[].z.d+0D};

 //- cast time range - to partition range
-//- if timecolumn != primarytimecolum - look forward one partition to account for descrepancy between "date" & "`date$timecolumn" defaultpartitionrange:{[timecolumn;primarytimecolumn;partitionfield;hdbtimerange]
+//- if timecolumn != primarytimecolumn - look forward one partition to account for descrepancy between "date" & "`date$timecolumn" it is used to determine all the partitions of the hdb defaultpartitionrange:{[timecolumn;primarytimecolumn;partitionfield;hdbtimerange]
     @[partitionfield$hdbtimerange;1;+;not timecolumn~primarytimecolumn]
  };